eigerco/pallet-move/doc/design.md

 ### Changing address length from 20 to 32 bytes.

 Move address length had to be changed from 20 to 32 bytes to match the [Substrate address length][3].
 This was done by changing the `LENGTH` constant in the `move-core-types` crate as well as updating some hard-coded addresses.
+In our fork, there won't be a need to make any code changes because the move-lang codebase introduced support for the `address32` feature, which is today used by Aptos and Sui blockchains.

 [3]: https://docs.substrate.io/reference/address-formats/